 Sometimes you might link to an internal link in your blog then maybe you mistakenly edited the URL like I do most times when auditing my website.
 Broken links can waste your crawl budget.

 They can even distract visitors and are bad for your website SEO, for example, if you delete a post from your blog, you should add a redirect to a post that is similar so as make sure that they don’t land on an empty page.

 This can cause the search engine to further relegate your website and you might eventually drop in ranking.
 I suggest that you link only to credible websites to avoid link breakage and disconnection.

-You can check how many broken links on your website by using a third-party tool called Drlinkchechecker.
-You can also lookup your Google search console to also find broken SEO links.
+You can check how many broken links are on your website by using a third-party tool called Drlinkchechecker.
+You can also look up your Google search console to also find broken SEO links.

 9. Check your content.

 This goes to the bloggers, your content matters to the search engines and you should take it very seriously if you want to rank on Google.
 If you are a blogger and you don’t update your previous content then there is a likelihood that your content will soon start to drop the SERPS.